KragonSpace/FastAPI/fastapi_tutorial/README.md

 • One thing / multiple things
 At the RESTful router layer, the nouns are resources.

+=== Other Service-Level Stuff ===
+here are some technical site-helper ideas
+    • Logging - FastAPI logs each API call to an endpoint—including the timestamp, method, and URL—but not any data delivered via the body or headers.
+    • Metrics - Popular metrics tools nowadays include Prometheus for gathering metrics and Grafana for displaying metrics.
+    • Monitoring
+    • Tracing - A new open source project has taken earlier tracing products like Jaeger and branded them as OpenTelemetry.
+It has a Python API and at least one integration with FastAPI.

+=== Real DATA layer ===
+- SQLite - DB-API
+Missing & Data Existance -- errors.py

+=== Authentication and Authorization ===  --- Security Section
+Authentication - Who are you?
+    Username/email and password
+        Using classic HTTP Basic and Digest Authentication API key
+        An opaque long string with an accompanying secret OAuth2
+        A set of standards for authentication and authorization JavaScript Web Tokens (JWT)
+        An encoding format containing cryptographically signed user information

+    --- implementation
+    - simple one - auth.py
+    - oauth2     - web/user.py, User Model, User Data Layer, User Service Layer, User Web Layer ---> main.py(Top Layer)

+    - pip install
+        JWT handling
+            pip install python-jose[cryptography]
+        Secure password handling
+            pip install passlib
+        Form handling
+            pip install python-multipart

+Authorization  - What do you want?
+    User-Admintable, UserPermission table(access control-Read Only, Read, Write), UserRole

+MiddleWare
+    FastAPI enables insertion of code at the Web layer that does the following:
+        • Intercepts the request
+        • Does something with the request
+        • Passes the request to a path function
+        • Intercepts the response returned by the patch function
+        • Does something with the response
+        • Returns the response to the caller
+    In some cases, you could use either middleware or dependency injection with Depends().
+    Middleware is handier for more global security issues like CORS,

+CORS - Cross Origin Resource sharing

 === Test ===
 automated testing - pytest/Unit Tests
 • TypeError may be the closest, because None is a different type than Creature.